VictoriaSzy/MKS21X-FinalProject/README.md

 Welcome!
 This is our final project for AP Computer Science Fall Semester!

 # What do I do with these amazing Java files besides read them?
 (Instructions)
+After you have cloned our directory, you'll have to compile two files: Main.java and Minesweeper.Java.
+These are the two different versions of our minesweeper game.
+One verson uses the scanner in which you enter x and y coordinates to play the game.
+The otherVerson uses lanterna and key movements.
+For the first version all you have to do is "javac Minesweepet.java" and "java Minesweeper". this is a 10X10 board which generates N number of bombs.
+For the lanterna version, you have to do "javac -cp lanterna.jar:.
+Main.java". and to run it "java -cp lanterna.jar:.
+Main".
+In this version you use the arrow keys to move the cursor and by hitting the enter button, it reveals the tile your cursor is on.

 # Development Log
 01-03-2019: Creation of the Repository